fabiobove-dr/prog-algoritmi-distribuiti/README.md

 The fastest player wins and can continue to play - loser is kicked out from the server.<br>

-# Enviroment Configuration
+# Configuration
-Go to the main directory and activate the /pad-venv, wich is the virtual enviroment of the project.
+Go to the main directory and create/activate the virtual enviroment of the project.
-Open the terminal and type:
+To create one:
+>> virtualenv pad-venv
 >> pad-venv\Scripts\activate

+Then import the needed packages from the "requirements.txt" file:
+>> pip install -r requirements.txt

 # How to start the server
 Go to the /src directory.<br>